jameshanlon/jameshanlon.github.io/content/pages/about.md

 # About me

-I work as an engineer in the silicon team at [Graphcore](http://www.graphcore.ai), based in Bristol in the UK, on the development of processors for machine intelligence.
-My current work is focussed on the physical and logical implementation of aspects of the chip.
+I work as an engineer in the Silicon team at [Graphcore](http://www.graphcore.ai), based in Bristol in the UK, on the development of processors for machine intelligence.
+My current work is focussed on physical and logical implementation of aspects.

 In my spare time, I help to run the [CHEESE project](http://cheeseproject.co.uk), a not-for-profit enterprise that uses thermal imaging to encourage people to reduce